Uncovering the Limits of Machine Learning for Automatic Vulnerability Detection: Experimental Setup

 \textbf{Hyperparameters}.
-For all three ML techniques, we used the pre-trained models provided by the respective authors as starting points for our experiments.
-Similar to Hanif et al. \cite{vulberta}, we noticed a relatively quick convergence of our performance metrics in our initial experiments (after 2-7 epochs), which is why we trained each model instance for 10 epochs.
-After each epoch, we collected the average loss and several performance metrics both for the training dataset and the testing dataset.
-For all hyperparameters except the batch size for CoTexT, we used the values that were reported in the original papers \cite{vulberta, cotext, PLBART_paper}.
-Due to limited VRAM of our hardware, we had to change the batch size for CoTexT from 128 to 8.
-To make sure that this change had no negative impact on the performance of CoTexT, we verified that we can still reproduce the reported scores of the original publication \cite{cotext}.
-Consult our published training scripts (see \autoref{sec:reproducibility}) for the complete list of hyperparameter values that we used.
+For all six ML4VD techniques, we used the pre-trained models and tokenizers provided by the respective authors as starting points for our experiments.
+Similar to Hanif et al. \cite{vulberta}, we noticed a relatively quick convergence of our performance metrics in our initial experiments on the validation dataset (after 2-7 epochs), which is why we trained each model instance for 10 epochs.
+For all model-specific hyperparameters, we used the values that were reported in the original papers \cite{vulberta, cotext, PLBART_paper, unixcoder_paper, codebert_paper, graphcodebert_paper}.
+Consult our published training scripts\footnote{GitHub: \url{https://github.com/niklasrisse/USENIX_2024}} for the complete list of hyperparameter values that we used.

-\textbf{Tokenization}.
-For all three ML techniques, we used the pre-configured tokenizers that the authors provide in their open-source implementations \cite{vulberta_repository, cotext_repository, plbart_repository}.

 \textbf{Performance metrics.} We tracked and quantified the performance of our trained models on the selected testing datasets using several commonly used performance metrics.
-We report two metrics in this paper: Accuracy and F1-score.
+We report six metrics in this paper: Accuracy, f1-score, precision, recall, false positive rate (FPR), and false negative rate (FNR).

-For CodeXGLUE/Devign as a balanced dataset (45.6\% vulnerable functions), we use accuracy as the main performance metric.
-Accuracy is defined as the percentage of correct predictions for a particular testing dataset, and is the most popular metric for binary classification tasks in machine learning.
-Both in the CodeXGLUE benchmark \cite{CODEXGLUE} and on the leaderboard \cite{codexglue_leaderboards} accuracy is used as main performance measure.
+For CodeXGLUE/Devign as a balanced dataset (45.6\% vulnerable functions), we use accuracy as the main performance metric, since it is also used exclusively in the CodeXGLUE benchmark \cite{CODEXGLUE} and on the leaderboard \cite{codexglue_leaderboards}.

-For VulDeePecker as a relatively imbalanced dataset (28.7\% vulnerable functions) we use the F1-score as the main performance metric.
-The F1-score is defined as the harmonic mean of precision and recall, and is most suitable when the positive class (in our case vulnerable functions) is the minority class in an imbalanced dataset.
+For VulDeePecker as a relatively imbalanced dataset (28.7\% vulnerable functions) we use the f1-score as the main performance metric.
+The f1-score is defined as the harmonic mean of precision and recall and is most suitable when the positive class (in our case vulnerable functions) is the minority class in an imbalanced dataset.

 \textbf{Hardware}.
-We used a setup of five Nvidia A100 GPUs, each equipped with 40 GB HBM2 memory.
-One complete run of all our experiments takes approx. 45 days on a single A100 GPU, which equals approx. $45 / 5 = 9$ days when all five GPUs are utilized.
+We used a setup of five Nvidia A100 GPUs, each equipped with 40 GB RAM.
+One run of all our experiments takes approximately 60 days on a single A100 GPU.